ayush51/tutorial/tutorial.md

 by pressing CTRL+ENTER.

 <a name="button_appearance"></a>
-### Button Appearance
+#### Button Appearance

-If you prefer, you can also adapt the default "ask for help" button that Surfly provides.
+If you prefer, you can also adapt the default "get live help" button that Surfly provides.
 The Surfly button can be completley adapted in order for it to fully integrate into your own website and its design.
 Its default appearance is red, with white text and sits to the bottom left of the screen.

-The position of the button can be moved to either to the bottom right of the screen, or to the middle left.

-You can further adapt the button to suit your needs by specifying the color of the button along with the font size and font color, e.g:
+The position of the button can be moved to either the bottom right of the screen, or to the middle left.
+You can further adapt the button to suit your needs by specifying the color of the button along with the font size and font color.

-As you can see below, in the example website, we changed the default color of the button to black, which suits the theme of the tutorial's website.
+As you can see below, in the example website, we changed the position and the style of the button.
+The default color of the button was changed to black, which suits the theme of our example  website.
 The font color remains white, but the size of the font has increased to size 16, which also increases the size of the support button.

 ![example website with adapted Surfly button](https://raw.github.com/surfly/tutorial/master/screens/adapted_surfly_button.png)

+#### The session ID approach

-### The session ID approach
+The session ID approach enables a small, discrete icon to be added to your website.

-### Integrate with existing chat solutions
+#### Integrate with existing chat solutions

-### Create your own invite page
+#### Create your own invite page

 <a name="advanced_options"></a>
-## Advanced options
+### Advanced options

 <a name="session_continuation"></a>
-### Session continuation
+#### Session continuation

 Please Note: This is only supported for sessions started with the Surfly widget.